 Scope your use of

 One is not better than the other, but I do like using

 snake_case because I find it easy to read and scan when in code.

-For example, I scope snake case to variables and functions; I scope camel case to classes, their methods, and attributes.
-This is mainly because I write code in PHP.
-In a perfect world I feel I would use only
+In PHP, I scope snake case to variables and functions; I scope camel case to classes, their methods, and attributes.
+In a perfect world, I feel I would use only

 Use all these ideas together on a sliding scale.
 At times you must give to one by taking from another.
-Frameworks and existing code also influence how you name things and I would advise that you conform to maintain a consistent pattern.
+Frameworks and existing code also influence how you name things.
+I advise you maintain a consistent pattern.

-It important to keep a broad perspective in the naming process but to grow you need to land somewhere and write code.
+It is necessary to keep a broad perspective in the naming process but to grow you need to land somewhere and write code.
 You can always adapt and change with new experiences and knowledge.